mattelacqua/duckietown-soid/README.md

 The `Duckietown` project has been modified extensively to be used as a demonstration of the Soid tool's efficacy.
 Changes from the original repository include:

 - Agent Structure Change
-- Map Format Changes (multi-agent support)
+- Map Format Changes (legacy multi-agent support / simplifications)
 - Simulator Changes (multi-agent support)
-- Movement Path Following for Agents
+- Movement Path Following for Environmental Agents
-- GUI (currently in development)
+- GUI
 - Callouts to C binarys for decision logic

 Because of this, some of the information in this README may be out of date, or slightly incorrect.
-Submit issues to repository or ping me (Matt) on Slack / email (matt.elacqua@yale.edu) with any questions.
+Submit issues to repository or ping me (Matt) on Slack / email (matt.elacqua@yale.edu / elacqua.matt@gmail.com) with any questions.

 ## Installation <a name="installation"></a>

+***NOTE***: This is for a local installation of the enviornment / GUI framework.
+To use the entire SOID tool along with the GUI tool, see Samuel Judson's [soid repository](https://gitlab.com/rose-yale/soid).
+There includes the docker setup for both soid and soid-gui.

 Requirements:
 - Python 3.9